gaspardmoindrot/Lem_in_42/README.md

 `* Finding the best paths in terms of our number of ants to pass`

-#### Finally, we print the ants taking the paths step by step in this way :
+#### Finally, we print the maps and the ants taking the paths step by step :

 ((((PICTURE))))